 With the Triangle Mastercard, you’ll get 4% Canadian Tire Money at Canadian Tire, Sport Check, Atmosphere, Sports Rousseau, Hockey Experts, and other participating stores In Canada.

 You can redeem your Canadian Tire Money (CTM) at any of the Canadian Tire locations for free purchases.
 What’s even better is that with the Triangle Mastercard, you’ll earn 5 cents per litre on gas-filled at Husky stations and convert your purchases of $200 and above into smaller easy payments.

 We are used to seeing a plethora of credit card options from banks and other types of financial institutions.
 In fact, we all use at least one of these.
-This makes it interesting to see whenever a non-financial institution comes up with a credit card of their own.
+This makes it interesting to see whenever a non-financial institution comes up with a credit card of its own.

 This is the case with Canadian Tire.
 The retail company has two Mastercards for their customers to utilize: Triangle World Elite Mastercard, and Triangle Mastercard.
-In this review, we will learn everything about the Canadian Tire Mastercards.
+In this review, we will learn everything about the Canadian Tire Mastercard.

 Canadian Tire and Triangle Mastercard

 Canadian Tire may be new to the financial services playing field, but it is by far one of the oldest establishments in Canada.
 This company has been around for almost a century, making it one of the biggest and oldest department store brands in Canada.